-- 1. promoting economic growth
+- 1. Promoting economic growth

-- 2. tackling climate change
+- 2. Tackling climate change

-- 3. providing access to services, employment and housing
+- 3. Providing access to services, employment and housing

-- 4. improving safety, security and health.
+- 4. Improving safety, security and health.

-The LTP recognises that over reliance on car-based transport excludes people.
+The LTP recognises that over-reliance on car-based transport excludes people.
 It points out that older people have problems accessing services, as a significant proportion have no access to a car, and that affordability and availability of public transport services are key concerns for young people in West Sussex.
 It aims to tackle obesity by encouraging active travel, using sustainable modes of transport.

-The LTP tells us that 46 % of respondents to the West Sussex Household Travel Survey said that lack of safe cycle routes is a moderate or severe problem and 37 % said the same about walking routes.
+The LTP tells us that 46 per cent of respondents to the West Sussex Household Travel Survey said that lack of safe cycle routes is a moderate or severe problem and 37 per cent said the same about walking routes.

 It recommends that new development places work, education, leisure and food retail opportunities close together so that people have less need to travel enabling disadvantaged people to access employment opportunities, key services, social networks and goods.
 It suggests tackling speed limits, including allowing reductions to 20mph in urban areas.

-More than 1 in 5 year 6 children in Crawley are obese
+More than one in five year 6 children in Crawley are obese

-At morning peak nearly 1 in 5 cars are taking Crawley children to school
+At morning peak nearly One in five cars are taking Crawley children to school